pyeventsourcing/esdbclient/README.md

 ### Read stream events

 The `read_stream_events()` method can be used to read the recorded events of a stream.

+This method can be used to retrieve all the recorded events for an aggregate before executing a command in an application.

 This method has one required argument, `stream_name`, which is the name of the stream from which to read events.
 By default, the recorded events in the